volodymyrhuti/linux/Documentation/networking/ip-sysctl.rst

 	conf/all/mc_forwarding must also be set to TRUE to enable multicast routing	for the interface

+qppb_mode - INTEGER
+	Enable trafic marking using the previosly associated dscp.
+	The marking value is originated by the frr route-map rules.

+	Default: 0 (No marking)

+	Possible values:

+	- 0 - Marking dissabled.
+	- 1 - Perform table lookup on the packets' destination address
+	- 2 - Perform table lookup on the packets' source address

 medium_id - INTEGER
 	Integer value used to differentiate the devices by the medium they are attached to.
 Two devices can have different id values when